|Home | Bio | En Español | Endorsements | Photos | Press | Volunteer | Events | Archives|

 Rep. Duran’s bill extending benefits for unemployed Coloradans while they learn new workforce or entrepreneurial skills was one of the few jobs bills from either party to make it through the House in 2012, when it was controlled by the Republicans.

 She is a sixth-generation Coloradan with a law degree from the University of Colorado, where she was elected president of the Student Bar Association and the Latino Law Student Association.
 Her bachelor’s degree is from the University of Denver, where she was a double major in public policy and Spanish.
-She graduated from Arvada West High School.
+She graduated from Arvada West High School and in her spare time enjoys going to her family's ranch that is west of Trinidad in Southern Colorado.

-Rep. Duran serves on the board of the National Association of Latino Elected & Appointed Officials and the national Board of Hispanic Caucus Chairs.
+Rep. Duran serves on the boards of the National Association of Latino Elected & Appointed Officials and the Colorado Workforce Development Council.

 Since elected, Rep. Duran has received the following acknowledgements.